cisco/cisco-network-puppet-module/README-BEAKER.md

  * Cisco NX-OS software release 7.0(3)I2(1) and later.
  * Cisco Nexus switch platform models: N95xx, N93xx, N30xx, N31xx.
- * Puppet version 4.0 and later.
+ * Open source Puppet version 4.0 or greater, or Puppet Enterprise 2015.2 or greater.

 Please ensure that the platform is running a supported version of NX-OS software.